New Idea: History

+Content

+In what may be termed the golden era of popular magazines, 1950–1980, a popular column was "Mere Male", where readers recounted humorous stories where an "MM", usually a husband, was the (affectionate) butt of the joke.
+Several anthologies of stories from the period have been published and the expression became part of the Australian vernacular.

+Controversies

 In January 2008, it revealed details that Prince Harry was with the British army serving in Afghanistan, in breach of an agreement with the major news organisations.
 It ran updates on the story on two further occasions.
 When the United States Drudge Report ran the story on 28 February 2008, the prince was forced to abandon his posting and return to the UK.
 After the story broke much more widely, New Idea pulled the story from its web site and made itself unavailable for comment to other members of the press.
 Two months later, the magazine issued an apology for publishing the story.
 "We regret this serious lapse of judgment.
 We sincerely apologise to all our readers, to the servicemen whose lives are at constant risk while serving at home and abroad and to their families and loved ones."

 New Idea was criticised on the Australian Broadcasting Corporation's Media Watch for the use of sensationalist headlines and content.

 In 2016, actress Eliza Szonert threatened to sue New Idea because the magazine refused to pay her an agreed sum of A$7000 for a tell-all interview about claiming back her child from an ex-partner living overseas, with the magazine claiming she had lied about entering drug rehabilitation.

 As of 2020, New Idea is published by Are Media, the successor to Bauer Media Australia.